You are $75 away from free shipping

 Hopping on the internet and watching any old makeup tutorial won’t necessarily teach you how to successfully do your makeup.
 Even if the beauty expert’s eye shadow turns out flawless, the same techniques might not work for you.
 The reason being that different eye shapes require different makeup application.
 If you have close set eyes, you won’t want to do your makeup exactly the same way as your friends with hooded eyes or wide set eyes.
 Here’s how to do makeup for close set eyes.

-Step #2: Create a shadow gradient.
 Applying a single eye shadow won’t do close set eyes any favors.
 To make your eyes appear wider, you’ll need multiple shades.
-Pick a palette that contains 3-4 coordinating colors, like one of the L’Oréal Paris Colour Riche Pocket Palette Eye Shadows.
-Apply the shades from lightest to darkest, working your way from the inner corner outwards.
+Pick a palette that contains three to four coordinating colors, like one of the L’Oréal Paris Colour Riche Pocket Palette Eye Shadows.
+Apply the shades from lightest to darkest, working your way from the inner corner outward.
 This gradated effect will help visually widen your eyes.
 Just be sure to take time and carefully blend each shade into the next for a seamless look.

-Step #3: Highlight the inner corner.
-To instantly make your eyes look even wider, apply a highlighter to the inner corner of your eyes.
-Choose a light, shimmery shade from the L’Oréal Paris True Match™ Lumi Glow Nude Highlighter Palette in Moonkissed, and use a small eye shadow brush (or your finger) to press the highlighter into the area around your tear ducts.
-Not only will they look less close set, but your eyes will appear bigger, too!
+To instantly make your eyes look wide awake, apply a highlighter around the inner corner of your eyes.
+Choose a light, shimmery shade, like the L’Oréal Paris True Match™ Lumi Shimmerista Highlighter Powder in Moonlight, and use a small eye shadow brush (or your finger) to press the highlighter onto the skin around your tear ducts.
+It’s so easy, and your eyes will look bigger and brighter, just like that.

-Step #4: Partially line your eyes.
 For anyone with close set eyes, eyeliner is a total game changer.
 Still, that doesn’t mean you should go ahead and line your eyes any way you like.
 If you’re used to lining all the way around your eyes, put a stop to that.
-Lining the inner half of your eyes can actually make them appear even closer together.
+Lining the inner half of your eyes can actually make your eyes appear smaller than you may want.
 Instead, focus the eyeliner on the outer half of your eyes (top and bottom).
-Any style of eyeliner will do—skinny or thick—but a cat eye can be particularly flattering, helping to make eyes appear further apart.
-Whichever style of liner you choose, try the L’Oréal Paris Infallible Pro-Last Waterproof Eyeliner Pencil to get the look.
+Any style of eyeliner will do—skinny or thick—but a cat eye can be particularly flattering.
+Whichever style of liner you choose, try using the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner to get the look—you’ll love the long-lasting formula.

-Step 5: Apply mascara.
 No eye makeup look is complete without mascara.
-Brush a coat or two of a fiber-infused formula, like the L’Oréal Paris Voluminous X Fiber Mascara, onto your lashes, focusing more product on the outer lashes.
+Brush a coat or two of a volumizing mascara, like the L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara, onto your lashes, focusing more product on the outer lashes.

-Step 6: Extend your eyebrows.
 Don’t forget, your eyebrows can make a major difference in how your eye makeup looks.
-Use an eyebrow pencil, like the L’Oréal Paris Brow Stylist Shape & Fill Mechanical Pencil, to fill in your brows and extend the ends further.
-Your brows will look super bold, and your eyes will seem as if they’ve been extended, too.
+Use an eyebrow gel, like the L’Oréal Paris Unbelievabrow Longwear Waterproof Brow Gel, to fill in your brows and extend the tails a little further.
+Your brows will look super bold (and beautiful), and your eyes will seem as if they’ve been extended, too.

-Now that you know all about doing eye makeup for your eye shape, you can switch your attention over to creating the perfect looks for your eye color.
-Next, head over to our article on The Best Eye Makeup Shades for Every Eye Color.
+Now that you know all about doing eye makeup for your eye shape, you can bring your attention to another important topic: Coordinating your makeup with your eye color.
+Here’s our article on The Best Eye Makeup Shades for Every Eye Color.